What follows is a fictional version of the lead story in the Guardian

 Miliband pledges immediate review to bring more competition to the media sector

-by Des Freedman (with thanks to Patrick Wintour and Jill Treanor)
+(with thanks to Patrick Wintour and Jill Treanor)

 Labour will refer major media companies to the competition authorities immediately if it is elected in 2015, Ed Miliband is expected to say in a centrepiece speech on media reform tomorrow.

 The party leader wants a proposed review by Ofcom to complete within a year of the election, and anticipates it could lead to a breakup of some of the larger media corporations such as BSkyB and the Daily Mail Group.